Manas-E/Signal-clone/README.md

 Tech Used:
 - React Native
 - Expo
-- Firebase Realtime database
+- Firebase Real-time database
 - Font Awesome for Icons

 # Features

-- Login and Register functoinality
+- Login and Register functionality
 - User can view his old chat history
 - Realtime messaging to any user registered in the app